 The Salaried programme includes a Postgraduate Certificate, alongside Qualified Teacher Status.
 The PGCE is assessed through 2 Modules.
 The Award of QTS is integral to one of these academic Modules.
 You will also complete one essay, in two parts which asks you to reflect on your practice.
-The PGCE will be taught by experienced and friendly staff from LJMU and you will join a community of students at IMMarsh campus for University – based sessions, which begin with a Summer School during the last week of August.
+The PGCE will be taught by experienced and friendly staff from LJMU and you will join a community of students at Education Building, Maryland St, L1 9DE for University – based sessions.

 As a Salaried School Direct trainee you may be expected to teach up to 90% of a teacher timetable and be responsible for the planning, teaching and assessment of your class(es) from early on in the year.
 Trainees on the salaried programme are selected, recruited and employed directly by schools, and often continue teaching in their school following training.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
 This aspect of assessment is largely undertaken by our school-based mentors.
 LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure the school-based training.

 Your school-based experience takes place largely in your employing school, supported by well- trained mentors.
 A member of LJMU staff is attached to each school and is responsible for visiting regularly in order to support trainees and their mentors.
 Relationships are very close and constructive.

 All trainees are entitled to weekly review and feedback meetings with their mentors and to tutorials with LJMU staff.
 This “wraparound” care ensures that you are consistently supported from start to finish, both personally and professionally.